-Today, Bible Presbyterians are a small but vigorous group of people who seek to maintain a strong connection to our separated, Reformed roots.
+Today, Bible Presbyterians are a small but vigorous group of people who seek to maintain a strong connection to our Reformed and Presbyterian roots and our commitment to separate from apostasy .
 We also desire to faithfully minister to the Body of Christ and win souls both at home and abroad.
 Love of missions, evangelism, and sound Bible instruction stir the hearts of our people.
-The denomination approves two mission boards, two schools, and a publishing arm a independent agencies of the Church.
+The denomination approves two mission boards, and one seminary, and a publishing arm as independent agencies of the Church.

 We believe that God has raised up this denomination to take a faithful stand for the historic Christian faith and to be a light in the darkening days of compromise and apostasy.
 The Bible Presbyterian Church adopted the Westminster Standards in its organizing synod held September 6-8, 1938.
 Year after year the BPC has reaffirmed its belief in the biblical doctrines of historic Christianity that are outlined in the Westminster Confession of Faith and Catechisms.